-Welcome to the Year 2 class page.
 Our class teachers are Mrs Teresa Roberts and Mrs Helen Holman.
-Mrs Roberts will be teaching from Monday to Wednesday and Mrs Holman from Wednesday to Friday.
-Mrs Jeffries, the Year 2 teaching assistant, will be working in Year 2 on Mondays, Wednesdays and Thursdays.
-We also have Mrs Ella Whalley and Mrs Sam Dolan working in the Year 2 team.
+Mrs Roberts teaches all day Monday and Tuesday and on Wednesday morning and Mrs Holman teaches Wednesday afternoon and all day Thursday and Friday.
+Mrs Jeffries, the Year 2 LSA, will be with the class every morning and afternoon, except Thursday afternoon.
+We also have Mrs Dolan working with the class on Tuesday afternoon.

-A full break down of this term’s topics can be found below on the attached topic web.
+A full breakdown of this term’s topic web can be found below on the attached topic web.

 ‘How did you get to that answer?’